 And so that is a summary how a typical Monmouth County NJ divorce case is supposed to work its way through the system.

 Of course every case is different.
 The lady who just hired me who I mentioned at the beginning of this post was apparently treated poorly and improperly by opposing counsel and/or her husband.
 I'm still analyzing what occurred and don't fully understand it yet, but the judge has scheduled a hearing in the near future to figure it all out.

-That is why you should have a highly qualified NJ Divorce Lawyer representing you.
+That is why you should have a highly qualified divorce lawyer representing you.
 Complexities do occur.
 You don't want a real estate lawyer dabbling in your divorce case.
-The consequenses could be too damaging to you.
+The consequences could be too damaging to you.